sinaptia/with_recursive_tree/README.md

 | `#self_and_siblings` | Returns the current node and all its siblings. |
 | `#siblings` | Returns the current node's siblings. |

+## Benchmarks

+You can run some [benchmarks](/benchmarks/benchmark.rb) to compare WithRecursiveTree agains acts_as_tree, ancestry and closure_tree.

+Spoiler: benchmarks are always basic cases so you mustn't trust them as if they were the word of god, but people like reading them.

+In any case, you must weight the trade-offs between what you need to accomplish and performance.

 ## Contributing

-For the repo, add your feature, create a PR.
+Fork the repo, add your feature, create a PR.

 ## License